graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

   )
 ```

-Theorem 5.26 states that type-checking is decidable on a "checkable" fragment of the language (corresponding to the:
+Theorem 5.27 states that type-checking is decidable on a "checkable" fragment of the language:

 ```
 import Definition.Typechecking using